Mikrodidakt/bakery/documentation/docker.md

 ## Docker Hub

-By default the Docker image bakery-workspace is used by bakery and is uploaded to Docker hub.
-For some reason a Docker hub account is sometimes required to pull down even a public image.
-It is not clear why but if bakery-workspace cannot be pulled then your local user might be required to log into Docker hub by running
+The default Docker image utilized by Bakery is bakery-workspace, which is uploaded to Docker Hub.
+Occasionally, even for public images, a Docker Hub account might be necessary to pull down the image.
+The reason for this requirement is not always clear.
+If you encounter issues pulling bakery-workspace, it might be necessary for your local user to log into Docker Hub by executing the following command:

 ```bash
 user@node:/dir$ docker login